We are Borough Belles Women’s Institute.

 WANDERING BELLES OFFICER: Christel Hernalesteen

-CAMPAIGNS OFFICER: Sophie Backhouse
+COCKTAILS AND PAGES OFFICER: Sophie Backhouse

 I joined the Borough Belles in 2015 after recently moving to the South East London area.
 I was immediately bowled over by the welcoming sense of community that the Belles have created and love the diverse range of activities that happen at each meeting, not to mention all the great clubs and social activities that go on the rest of the month.
 I can honestly say joining the Belles was the best decision I’ve made in a very long time!